WinzarH/LikertMakeR/README.md

   - **_precision_**: a value between '0' and '3' to add some random variation around the target Cronbach's Alpha.
   Default = '0'.
-  A value of '0' produces the desired _Alpha_ exact to two decimal places.
+  A value of '0' produces the desired _Alpha_, generally exact to two decimal places.
   Higher values produce increasingly random values around the desired _Alpha_.

 #### NOTE